 - Anatomy labeling and coloring sheets offer students nearly 100 interactive activities that test their knowledge of anatomical structures and function.

 - Learning activities; true-false, multiple-choice, and fill-in-the-blank questions; and functional movement exercises ensure students have a firm grasp of key points from each chapter.
-Instructors will be able to monitor which activities have been accessed by students.

 Note: A code for accessing HKPropel is included with this ebook.

 AudienceText for undergraduate students taking an introductory course in structural anatomy, including those studying exercise science, kinesiology, sports medicine, or physical education.
 Also a textbook for secondary school students studying human anatomy and a reference for professionals requiring knowledge of anatomy pertaining to human movement.

 Chapter 2.
 Movement

 Part II.
 Upper Extremity